gravitational/teleport/docs/admin-guide.md

 to do the following:

 1. Create a new cluster for behind-the-firewall machines.
 Lets call it "cluster-b".
-2. Add "cluster-b" to the list of `trusted clusters` of "main-cluster".
+2. Add "cluster-b" to the list of `trusted clusters` of "main".
-3. Add "main-cluster" to the list of `trusted clusters` of "cluster-b".
+3. Add "main" cluster to the list of `trusted clusters` of "cluster-b".
 4. Tell "cluster-b" to open a reverse tunnel to "main" cluster, this SSH tunnel will connect from behind a firewall out to the proxy service of "main" cluster.
 5. Tell "cluster-b" to only allow "john" from cluster "main".
 6. John will have to use `--cluster` flag when using `tsh` command to connect to nodes inside of "cluster-b".